-(o) exposures secured, to the satisfaction of the competent authorities, by collateral in the form of securities other than those referred to in (f) provided that those securities are not issued by the credit institution itself, its parent company or one of their subsidiaries, or by the client or group of connected clients in question.
+- exposures secured, to the satisfaction of the competent authorities, by collateral in the form of securities other than those referred to in (f) provided that those securities are not issued by the credit institution itself, its parent company or one of their subsidiaries, or by the client or group of connected clients in question.
 The securities used as collateral must be valued at market price, have a value that exceeds the exposures guaranteed and be either traded on a stock exchange or effectively negotiable and regularly quoted on a market operated under the auspices of recognized professional operators and allowing, to the satisfaction of the competent authorities of the Member State of origin of the credit institution, for the establishment of an objective price such that the excess value of the securities may be verified at any time.
-The excess value required shall be 100 %; it shall, however, be 150 % in the case of shares and 50 % in the case of debt securities issued by credit institutions, Member State regional or local authorities other than those referred to in Article 44, and in the case of debt securities issued by the European Investment Bank and multilateral development .
-Securities used as collateral may not constitute credit banks institutions' own funds;

-- loans secured, to the satisfaction of the competent authorities, by mortgages on residential property or by shares in Finnish residential housing companies, operating in accordance with the Finnish Housing Company Act of 1991 or subsequent equivalent legislation and leasing transactions under which the lessor retains full ownership of the residential property leased for as long as the lessee has not exercised his option to purchase, in all cases up to 50 % of the value of the residential property concerned.
+The excess value required shall be 100 %; it shall, however, be 150 % in the case of shares and 50 % in the case of debt securities issued by credit institutions, Member State regional or local authorities other than those referred to in Article 44, and in the case of debt securities issued by the European Investment Bank and multilateral development Securities used as collateral may not constitute credit institutions' own funds; - (p) loans secured, to the satisfaction of the competent authorities, by mortgages on residential property or by shares in Finnish residential housing companies, operating in accordance with the Finnish Housing Company Act of 1991 or subsequent equivalent legislation and leasing transactions under which the Jessor retains full ownership of the residential property leased for as long as the Jessee has not exercised his option to purchase, in all cases up to 50 % of the value of the residential property concerned.
 The value of the property shall be calculated, to the satisfaction of the competent authorities, on the basis of strict valuation standards laid down by law, regulation or administrative provisions.
 Valuation shall be carried out at least once a year.
-For the purposes of this point residential property shall mean a residence to be occupied or let by the borrower; - 50 % of the medium/low-risk off-balance-sheet items referred to in (a) Annex II; - subject to the competent authorities' agreement, guarantees other than (r) loan guarantees which have a legal or regulatory basis and are given for their members by mutual guarantee schemes possessing the status of credit institutions , subject to a weighting of 20 % of their amount.
+For the purposes of this point residential property shall mean a residence to be occupied or let by the borrower; - (q) 50 % of the medium/low-risk off-balance-sheet items referred to in Annex II; - (r) subject to the competent authorities' agreement, guarantees other than loan guarantees which have a legal or regulatory basis and are given for their members by mutual guarantee schemes possessing the status of credit institutions , subject to a weighting of 20 % of their amount.

-Member States shall inform the Commission of the use they make of this option in order to ensure that it does not result in distortions of By 21 December 1997 at the latest, the competition.
-Commission shall submit to the Council a report accompanied, if necessary, by appropriate proposals;
+Member States shall inform the Commission of the use they make of this option in order to ensure that it does not result in distortions of competition. ;

-the low-risk off-balance-sheet items referred to in Annex II (s) the extent that an agreement has been concluded with the client or group of connected clients under which the exposure may be incurred only if it has been ascertained that it will not cause the limits applicable under paragraphs 1, 2 and 3 to be exceeded.
+(s) the low-risk off-balance-sheet items referred to in Annex II , to the extent that an agreement has been concluded with the client or group of connected clients under which the exposure may be incurred only if it has been ascertained that it will not cause the limits applicable under paragraphs 1, 2 and 3 to be exceeded.